LibraryBeales/Exploratory_Data_Analysis/index.md

 Constellate is available to Case Western students, staff, and faculty.
 To use Constellate you will have to create a JSTOR login that is separate from your University login.
 Instructions for that are here:  <a href="https://librarybeales.github.io/CreateLogin/" target=blank>Making a Constellate Account</a>.

 If you are not part of Case you can launch these tutorials using the Launch Binder button.  ![A binder launch button](https://mybinder.org/static/images/badge_logo.svg)  Any changes you make or work you complete will be deleted when closing the tab or window.
 You can, however, download a copy of file you've been working in before closing the browser.
-## Where do I find data?
+## So, where do I find data?

 There are so many resouces for data.
 Getting into this question here would derail the entire python tutorial, but it is an important one to address.
 Finding data is a skill that you will develop as you gain expertise in your subject area.
-Librarians are
+Learning the exploratory data analysis process is a part of that.

+Librarians are always available to help you locate resources, including datasets that will enrich your work.
+Email [freedmancenter@case.edu](mailto:freedmancenter@case.edu) to get in touch with the Digital Scholarship team at the Kelvin Smith Library.

 ### Do I really need to web scrape?